 The Short Walk takes a less hilly return route after the early lunch pub in Wotton, but cuts out the attractive woodland stretches around Friday Street.

-The Long Walk extends the morning route with a longer loop out to the west through Abinger Roughs, taking a different route through this attractive area from the Book 1 walk.
+The Long Walk extends the morning route with a longer loop out to the west through Abinger Roughs, taking a different route through this attractive area from Walk 1–42.
 There are two more possible lunch pubs on this route (in Sutton Abinger and Abinger Common) before it rejoins the Main Walk at Friday Street.

 There are three stations in Dorking.
 Starting from Dorking West (on the Guildford–Redhill line) has the advantage of taking you straight onto the North Downs, but its off-peak service is only two-hourly and you need to change at Redhill when travelling from London.
-All the trains on this line stop at Dorking Deepdene (two trains an hour, one on Sundays).
+All the trains on this line stop at Dorking Deepdene, which has two trains an hour.

 Deepdene and the town's main station are on the ‘wrong’ side of the town for this walk, but they have much more frequent services and the link route is through a pleasant open space, Meadowbank.
 Dorking (Main) has direct services from both Victoria and Waterloo, both taking around 50 minutes (longer from Victoria on Sundays).
 The off-peak service on both routes is half-hourly, except on Sundays when the service from Waterloo is hourly.